react-cosmos/react-cosmos/docs/getting-started/webpack.md

 > **Warning**: You may also need to create a `.babelrc` in your project root.

-### Custom Webpack config
+### Custom config

 Probably the most common scenario.
 Most of us end up with a hairy Webpack config sooner or later.

 Cosmos picks up `webpack.config.js` from the project root automatically.
-Use the `webpack.configPath` setting to provide an existing Webpack config at a different path.
+Use the `webpack.configPath` setting to provide an existing Webpack config at a different path:

 ```json
 {